mehdi-fathi/eloquent-filter/README.md

 Eloquent Filter can help you to fix that problem.
 Just you will set query string to work with that.
 It would make your own query automatically and systematically while you can control them.

-After installing Eloquent Filter, the request URI would be like this:
+Right After installing Eloquent Filter, the request URI would be like this:

     /users/list?age_more_than[operator]=>&age[value]=35&gender=male&created_at[operator]==>&created_at[value]=25-09-2019

-And in the controller you'd just need that one line:
+And in the Controller, You just need that one line:
 ```php
 /**
  * Class UsersController.